 |

-From the monastery we bused up to Chora, the capital of Amorgos - tiny and cute with a number of whites churches.
-When we arrived at the tiny town square, there was a service in progress at the main church and we were silenced by the haunting incantations, chants.
-The service finished off with the ringing of the church bells (by hand) outside the church.
+From the monastery we were bused up to Chora, the capital of Amorgos - tiny and cute with a number of white churches.
+When we arrived at the tiny town square, there was a service in progress at the main church and we were silenced by the haunting incantations and chants.
+The service finished with the ringing of the church bells (by hand) outside the church.
 It was the celebration of their Saint that day and it felt rather special to be there.
-Lindsay and I just sat relaxing right in front of a church.
-Eventually 5 priests/monks emerged and we were given a big hunk of sacrament bread peppered with aniseeds to share.
+Lindsay and I just sat relaxing right in front of the church.
+Eventually five priests/monks emerged and we were given a big chunk of sacrament bread peppered with aniseeds to share.
 It was quite touching.

 |